Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 Unlike model tuning, prompt tuning keeps the pre-trained LLMs fixed and pretends a sequence of virtual token embeddings (referred to as a trainable prompt) to the input text, e.g., maximizing the likelihood $p(y | [x, z]; \theta_{\mathrm{LLM}})$ for a labeled sample $(x, y)$ where $\theta_{\mathrm{LLM}}$ denotes LLM model parameters and $z$ represents a prompt.
-Generally, there are three main frameworks for optimizing newly added prompts: soft (continuous) prompt tuning~\shortcite{Prefix-Tuning,PromptTuning}, hard (discrete) prompt tuning~\shortcite{AutoPrompt}, and transferable prompt tuning~\shortcite{SPoT}. \begin{enumerate}[(1)] \item {\bf\em Soft Prompt Tuning:} The key idea of soft prompt tuning is to represent the virtual prompt as continuous-valued token embeddings.
-It will update only the continuous-valued embeddings of prompts $z$, either in the input embedding layer~\shortcite{PromptTuning,ResidualPT} or in different layers of the LLMs~\shortcite{Prefix-Tuning,P-Tuning,WARP,QinE21}.
-Theoretically, \shortciteA{WeiXM21} studies the connection between prompt tuning and downstream tasks using an underlying latent variable generative model of text.
+Generally, there are three main frameworks for optimizing newly added prompts: soft (continuous) prompt tuning~\cite{Prefix-Tuning,PromptTuning}, hard (discrete) prompt tuning~\cite{AutoPrompt}, and transferable prompt tuning~\cite{SPoT}. \begin{enumerate}[(1)] \item {\bf\em Soft Prompt Tuning:} The key idea of soft prompt tuning is to represent the virtual prompt as continuous-valued token embeddings.
+It will update only the continuous-valued embeddings of prompts $z$, either in the input embedding layer~\cite{PromptTuning,ResidualPT} or in different layers of the LLMs~\cite{Prefix-Tuning,P-Tuning,WARP,QinE21}.
+Theoretically, \citet{WeiXM21} studies the connection between prompt tuning and downstream tasks using an underlying latent variable generative model of text.
 By assuming that input texts are generated by a Hidden Markov Model (HMM), this work models the downstream task as a function of the posterior distribution of the latent variables.
 It is then shown that prompt tuning enhances the recovery of the ground-truth labeling function in the downstream classification task.
-Later, \shortciteA{WangC0H23} further show that a carefully constructed pre-trained Transformer can leverage prompt tuning to approximate any sequence-to-sequence function in a Lipschitz function space.
-They also analyze the restricted expressiveness of prompt tuning compared to model fine-tuning (e.g., LoRA~\shortcite{LoRA}).
+Later, \cite{WangC0H23} further show that a carefully constructed pre-trained Transformer can leverage prompt tuning to approximate any sequence-to-sequence function in a Lipschitz function space.
+They also analyze the restricted expressiveness of prompt tuning compared to model fine-tuning (e.g., LoRA~\cite{LoRA}).